 Another Colorado-based company, Pure Hemp Botanicals is a great CBD company with good prices and a strong social conscience.
 They use sustainable, organically grown hemp for their CBD oils.
 And they really do mean it when they say “pure hemp” — all products have a minimalist ingredient list.

-The company is deeply committed to keeping their processes as environmentally harmless as possible, from using locally grown hemp down to their plant-based packaging.
+The company is deeply committed to keeping its processes as environmentally harmless as possible, from using locally grown hemp down to their plant-based packaging.

 They are also one of the more transparent companies in the world of CBD: They put batch numbers on their products so that you can find the third-party lab test for your specific batch of CBD oil.